bignerdranch/stockwatcher/README.md

 ## STOCKWATCHER,
-### The modern android development stack showcase!
+### The postmodern android development stack showcase from the future!

 ### showcase items
 - rxjava2